 London is famous around the world for being one of the best places to see plays, musicals and West End shows.
-And with West End Live hitting the capital at the end of this month, we thought better time to mention some of the best things which our beloved capital has to offer.
-So without further ado, here’s our rundown of 22 of the best London theatre shows playing throughout the remainder of 2022:
+And with New Year just around the corner, we figured it was worth looking ahead to give you some insight on what you can watch in the coming year.
+So without further ado, here’s our rundown of 23 of the best London theatre shows to watch in 2023:

 London theatre shows already playing